AMENDED BYLAWS OF THE PARENT COMMUNITY ORGANIZATION OF THE ENVIRONMENTAL CHARTER SCHOOL AT FRICK PARK

 ARTICLE III – OFFICERS

-The Executive shall, in a duly constituted meeting, elect by majority vote from among its members, a Chair, a Secretary and a Treasurer.
-Officer terms shall be for one year; however, there is no limit to the number of terms an individual may serve as an elected officer.
-The Executive may, by majority vote, remove from office the Chair, Secretary and Treasurer.
+The Steering Committee will elect by majority vote from among its members, a Chair, two Vice Chairs, a Secretary, a Treasurer, and a Technology Officer.
+Officer terms will be for one year; however, there is no limit to the number of terms an individual may serve as an elected officer.
+The Steering Committee may, by majority vote, remove from office the Chair, Vice Chairs, Secretary, Treasurer, or Technology Officer.

 ARTICLE IV – SUB-COMMITTEES